exposit/pythia-oracle/index.md

 layout: default
 ---

-[Pythia Oracle](https://github.com/exposit/pythia-oracle) is a desktop-based tool to facilitate solo roleplaying and to generate random content for sandbox RPGs.
+[Pythia Oracle](https://github.com/exposit/pythia-oracle) is a desktop-based tool designed to facilitate solo roleplaying and to generate random content for sandbox RPGs.
 It's written in Python and Kivy, cross-platform, extensible, and freely available on github.

 If you're new to solo gaming, Pythia Oracle is all you need to get started -- it has a text logging area, oracles, random generators, plenty of space to track information, and automatic markdown and html logs if you want to show off your adventures on your blog.

 ## Features

-* robust text logging area with separate, tagged mechanic and narrative blocks
+* robust text logging area with tagged mechanic and narrative blocks
 * multiple oracles, including [FU-based](http://perilplanet.com/fu-rpg/) and [Mythic](http://www.drivethrurpg.com/product/16173/Mythic-Role-Playing?it=1)
 * flexible dice roller using standard notation, with presets & list-pickers
 * 50-ish random generators for creating instant dungeon, npc, plot, and world content